- December 20, 2024

 "But there's nothing in our Land Development Code that says a shopping center is not allowed to increase their square footage and their trip generation," Spraker said.

 Changes are also coming to that plaza.
 Winn-Dixie is closing in early December, and will become an Aldi.
-A portion of the building will also house a new Dollar General store.
+A portion of the building may also house a new Dollar General store, per comments made by the board, though Dollar General stated in an email to the Observer that a lease has not yet been signed, and the company has a "longstanding policy to not respond to real estate speculation."

 Christopher Gmuer, an engineer representing the applicant, said Ellianos, a franchise with 60 locations in the North Florida-Georgia-Alabama region, has had success with its drive-thru concept.
 Because of its size, it blends into existing shopping center locations and often utilizes empty spaces at a time where the center's parking lots are empty.